nodejs/TSC/TSC-Charter.md

 meeting).

-The TSC and entire technical community will follow any processes as may be specified by the OpenJS Board relating to the intake and license compliance review of contributions, including the OpenJS Foundation IP Policy.
+The TSC and entire technical community will follow any processes as may be specified by the OpenJS Foundation Board relating to the intake and license compliance review of contributions, including the OpenJS Foundation IP Policy.

 ## Section 6.
 Elections

-Leadership roles in Node.js project will be peer elected representatives of the community.
+Leadership roles in the Node.js project will be peer elected representatives of the community.

 For election of persons (such as the TSC Chairperson), a multiple-candidate